Component 3: Cognitive Assessment

 Exam Process and Dates

-The American Osteopathic Conjoint Addiction Medicine Examination Committee offers the OCC (Recert) Addiction Medicine Exam twice a year.
+The American Osteopathic Conjoint Addiction Medicine Examination Committee offers the OCC (Recert) Addiction Medicine Exam once a year.

 Failure to successfully complete the OCC process will result in the loss of certification when their current certification expires.